Skip to main content

 // Make sure that you use options.UseChangeTrackingProxies() in your DbContext settings.

-According to the rule demonstrated in the example below, a Product’s Deactivate Action will be disabled when the Status property is set to “Inactive” in all Product Views.
-Note that the Action ID specified in this rule contains the class name (“Product.Deactivate”), because the Deactivate Action is declared using the ActionAttribute.
-If an Action is declared in a Controller, specify its ID without the class name, e.g., “Delete” or “Unlink”.
+The following code snippet disables a Product’s Deactivate Action when the Status property is set to “Inactive” in all Product Views.
+The Action ID specified in this rule contains the class name (“Product.Deactivate”) because the Deactivate Action is declared using the ActionAttribute.
+If you declare an Action in a Controller, specify its ID without the class name, for example, “Delete” or “Unlink”.

 using DevExpress.ExpressApp.ConditionalAppearance;